joelhawksley/identity/components/slides.md

 # [fit] Consistency

-^ As a result, we now have a single, standardized implementation for each UI pattern, giving us tight consistency across a sprawling codebase.
+^ As a result, we now have a single, standardized implementation for these UI patterns, giving us tight consistency across a sprawling codebase.

 ---